PheysX/adminer/README.md

 Adminer with authentication
 ===========================

-Adminer instance with authentication for apache environments [Adminer](https://www.adminer.org)
+[Adminer](https://www.adminer.org) instance with authentication for apache environments.

 Installation
 ------------